ailur-backup/Burgernotes/APIDOCS.md

 If you wish to change the user's password, set "changepassword" to "yes" and "newpass" to the new hash.

-Some users use the legacy argon2id mode (by which i mean about 8), and to implement argon2id functionality, you hash like this:
+Some users use the legacy argon2id mode (by which i mean about 8, so only implement if you feel like it), and to implement argon2id functionality, you hash like this:

 Parallelism should be 1

 Iterations should be 256

 Memory Allocated in bytes should be 512

 Length of Hash should be 32 bytes

-The output should be in the encoded format, not the hashed format Salt should be the SHA512 of the password
+The output should be in the encoded format, not the hashed format

+Salt should be the SHA512 of the password

 (Yes i know this is really bad practice, guess why we are replacing it)

 To test if SHA-3 or argon2 is used, just try the SHA-3 and if 422 gets returned try argon2.

 (For the sake of all of us, change the password to the SHA-3 hash)

 Password should be at least 8 characters, username must be under 20 characters and alphanumeric.